iobis/resources/content/tutorials/duckdb-part2/index.md

 # Spatial extension of DuckDB

 In a [previous tutorial]({{< ref "tutorials/duckdb-part1/index.md" >}}) we learned about **DuckDB** and how it can be used to query Parquet datasets from OBIS.
-As we shared, the new full export is a [GeoParquet](https://geoparquet.org/) dataset, meaning that it add spatial functionalities to the standard Parquet format.
+As we shared, the new occurrence dataset is a [GeoParquet](https://geoparquet.org/) dataset, meaning that it add spatial functionalities to the standard Parquet format.
 DuckDB has a powerful spatial extension, which we will present in this tutorial.
 Of course, we will just give you a glimpse of what you can do with this extension, and you should invest a few minutes to explore the [full documentation](https://duckdb.org/docs/stable/core_extensions/spatial/overview.html).

-Again, we will work with a local copy of the full export, which you can download from here: https://obis.org/data/access/.
+Again, we will work with a local copy of the occurrence dataset, which you can download from here: https://obis.org/data/access/.
 You can also explore together through the Jupyter Notebook ([download it locally](https://github.com/iobis/resources/blob/main/content/tutorials/duckdb-part2/duckdb-part2.ipynb) or open it through **Google Colab** by [clicking here](https://colab.research.google.com/github/iobis/resources/blob/main/content/tutorials/duckdb-part2/duckdb-part2.ipynb)).

 We will get all records for the sea-urchin [*Paracentrotus lividus*](https://obis.org/taxon/124316) and the macroalgae [*Laminaria ochroleuca*](https://obis.org/taxon/145728) on a region in the coast of Portugal and Spain.
 We will use a WKT (Well-Known Text) representation of a polygon: